Nottingham Racecourse Hotels

 Making it to the racecourse from the city centre is straightforward via taxis or a couple of bus routes.
 Those who don’t mind a bit of a walk can get to the course from any of the centrally based hotels.
 Genuinely walkable options are relatively thin on the ground though.

 Colwick Hall Hotel is the closest hotel.
 This attractive, four-star hotel is adjacent to the racecourse so is perfect for racegoers who either don’t want a long trek in the morning or somewhere close to lay their head.
-Additionally, the local area is quite residential so there are several B&B options on rental websites.
+Additionally, the local area is quite residential so there are several more independent B&B options, as well.

 City Centre Stay

 On any given weekend, there are a number of activities taking place in and around Nottingham.
 Thankfully for racegoers from out of town, the city is very well served by hotels, bed and breakfasts and guest houses.
-In terms of the bigger names, the likes of Ibis, Jurys Inn and Hilton are present as are more budget-friendly options, such as Holiday Inn and Premier Inn.
+You’ll find the big chains, budget options, luxury options and everything in between.
 Generally speaking, the more central options are more expensive although it’s worth noting that the train station is to the south of the city with the Bentinck Hotel being the closest option.

 Outside of the City

-Anybody looking for a little bit of peace and quiet rather than being in the heart of Nottingham city centre, there are some very good hotels slightly outside of the city.
-These, such as the upmarket De Vere Orchard Hotel, provide very comfortable options.
-One more quiet option closer to the racecourse is the Residence Hotel at Nottinghamshire Golf and Country Club.
+Anybody looking for a little bit of peace and quiet rather than being in the heart of Nottingham city centre, there are some very good hotels slightly outside of the city that are still easily accessible to both the racecourse and the city centre.

 About the Racecourse